stokito/fortress-lang/README.txt

 FORTRESS_HOME for the remainder of the scripts.  'fortress_home' determines the location of fortress_home if it is not otherwise specified.
 This command can also be used in your own build files;
-for example, if you include the fortify macros in a latex file
+for example, if you include the fortify macros in a LaTeX file
     \input{$FORTRESS_HOME/Fortify/fortify-macros}
 you might precede the latex command with
     FORTRESS_HOME="`fortress_home`"